 OpenXcom requires a vanilla version of the original X-COM resources.
-This includes:
+This can be any one of:

-The installer will automatically detect Steam installations and take care of the resource copying for you, just follow the instructions.
+The installer will automatically detect Steam installations, patch the game and copy the original data for you, just follow the instructions.

 Mac OS X

 Copy the resources to the application's data resource (right click the application > Show Package Contents > Contents > Resources > data) for version 1.0 or the UFO and/or TFTD resources for the nightly.

 OpenXcom requires the following libraries: